Cobham Park: Cobham Park

 A new house known as Cobham Park was built in the classical style in the 1720s by John Bridges.
 The design was based on an Italian villa of the 1680s.
 A description in Daniel Defoe's A Tour Through The Whole Island of Great Britain reads "... for the size of this House, there is hardly any other near London, which has more useful and elegant Apartments".
-The grounds were also landscaped and the River Mole diverted.

 In the 1840s it remained, according to historian Brayley, "a handsome and substantial building, nearly of a square form, and has a neat portico, which was erected some years ago in place of a veranda.
 It includes a good saloon with a coved and ornamented ceiling, (now a billiard room), a library, and other convenient apartments, embellished with a few marble busts, and some good pictures."

 In around 1750, John Ligonier, 1st Earl Ligonier occupied and bought Cobham Park and entertained William Pitt the Elder at a party soon afterwards.
 Ligonier appears to have used Cobham Park as a place of retreat and leisure (apparently he had a harem of four young women).
-The house passed to a nephew Edward, who died childless twelve years later in 1782.
+The house passed to a nephew Edward, who expanded the estate following the enclosure of the common fields of Cobham in 1779.
+He died childless in 1782, but Cobham Park remained under the control of his trustees.
+They added further land to the estate following the enclosure of the local common land in 1793.